hui-shao/hud.misaka-network/README.md

 Or install in steam workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=1223069455

-You will need to rename index.php to index.html if you want deploy to wallpaper engine yourself.
+You will need to do these if you want deploy to wallpaper engine yourself:

+drop an image.png to the source code root

+`mv image.png wallpaper.png`

+`mv index.php index.html`

+*do it yourself in style.css>html if you want webp or other format or other filename.